LBA Updates Existing Verizon Collocation on WTNL

 The AM upgrade was carried out by Mike Hayden, iNARTE Certified Engineer, Director of Field Services of Lawrence Behr Associates.
 He was assisted by Adam Carlson, LBA Field Engineer.
 The LBA team has carried out many successful AM colocation projects for wireless carriers and tower owners.
 LBA has become recognized by many as the authority in AM/wireless colocation technology, and has been providing AM and wireless engineering services since 1963.

-You can learn more about AM collocation at http://www.lbagroup.com/associates/am-wireless-colocation.php.
-Contact Mike Britner at email@example.com (252-757-0279) for assistance on Wireless FCC compliance and AM collocation.
+You can learn more about AM collocation at https://www.lbagroup.com/associates/am-wireless-colocation.php.
+Contact firstname.lastname@example.org or 252-757-0279 for assistance on Wireless FCC compliance and AM collocation.